 In particular, the right to parental leave is legally regulated and guaranteed to all Group employees - of both genders - of the Italian companies of the Group.
 In 2021, out of all Group employees, 27 workers benefited from this instrument.
-Of these, 22 returned to work during the same year (based on the expected length of leave).

-Of those who returned to work after the end of the parental leave period, 100% are currently still an employee of the Group.
+Of these, 22 returned to work during the same year Of those who returned to work after the end of the parental leave period, 100% are currently still an employee of the Group.
 This percentage bears out the care taken by Sanlorenzo for the wellbeing and worklife balance of its people, especially where new parents are concerned.